bilibili/Index-1.9B/README_en.md

 ```shell
 pip install bitsandbytes==0.43.0
 ```
-You can perform int4 quantization using the script below, which has minimal performance loss and further saves video memory usage.
+You can use the following script to perform int4 quantization, which has less performance loss and further saves video memory usage.
 ```python
 import torch
 import argparse